-FIGURE 77 Security Settings Page
+FIGURE 76 Security Settings Page

 Master Password

-Brocade Services Director uses a master p bassword to encrypt sensitive data.
+Brocade Services Director uses a master password to encrypt sensitive data.
 The master password is already set.
 If you would like to change the password, please enter the details below.

 Current Password

-New Password Generate Password
+lew Password Generate Password

 Confirm Password

-2 assword is input manually every time the Services Director starts. a file (which is a less secure option but allows for non-interactive start up).
+for security, it is recommended that this password is input manually every time the Services Director starts.
+However, the password could be stored in a file (which is a less secure option but allows for non-interactive start up).

 Store the password to a file.